 Before Edgefield was built, the landscape of the area was pastoral; with a few family residences scattered about, the surrounding acres of undeveloped farmland had a variety of charming natural features.
 Hobson Spring, named after the owner of much of the surrounding area, was a summer gathering place and revered landmark for living nearby.
 Little evidence remains of pre-1870s Edgefield and the spring is no longer visible.
 The decades between 1870 and 1890 irreversibly changed the use and shape of this land.
 More precisely, the introduction of the streetcar and subsequent trolley park, Spring Park, set in motion the suburban development of the land now known as East End.

 Fatherland Street was constructed in 1870 as a corridor for trolleys to access the East End, which offered a convenient and refreshing escape from the pollution and noise of downtown Nashville.
-“Greenspace” is still relevant in city and urban planning today, but in the late 1800s, the ideal of greenspace propelled an infrastructure revolution—shifting commuting and driving up demand for railway expansion.
+“Greenspace” is still relevant in city and urban planning today; however, in the late 1800s, the ideal of greenspace propelled an infrastructure revolution—shifting commuting and driving up demand for railway expansion.
 As city centers grew, congestion and population left few areas for relaxation in nature for urban dwellers.
 Railway companies found a way to exploit the demand for less dense, “greener” neighborhoods.
 It was this desire that led to the development of the short-lived, yet immensely popular, Spring Park.
-As city centers grew, congestion and population clogged the city, choking out any sense of a natural landscape and leaving few areas for escape and relaxation.
-The need for space was critical, and railway companies found a way to benefit and exploit this demand.
 Spring Park was the solution, and the trolley car provided access to it.
 The relationship between the city and the privately-owned Spring Park became a model of infrastructure so integral to the suburbs (those of Nashville and abroad) that its presence is almost imperceptible.